Dismissed after an accident at work – can I claim compensation?

 - Free Advice On Dismissal After An Accident At Work – Or Start Your Claim Today

 I have had an accident at work can they sack me?
 This is a question we often get asked.
-If you have been involved in an accident in the workplace, and it was not caused by you (you weren’t the one at fault), you will have grounds to make a claim for any compensation you believe necessary.
+If you have been involved in an accident in the workplace, and you did not cause it (you weren’t the one at fault), you will have grounds to claim any compensation you believe necessary.
 If you proceed with this, your employer is not allowed to fire you for doing so.
 A lot of people worry that they will lose their job, but that should not happen.
-If, for any reason you are dismissed after an accident at work, you would then have grounds to start a further claim for unfair dismissal.
+If for any reason, you are dismissed after an accident at work, you would then have grounds to start a further claim for unfair dismissal.

-Although this guide will focus on unfair dismissal as a result of workplace accidents, it’s not just accidents at work that can result in employees being dismissed unjustly.
-Dismissal related to things like being a trade union member, becoming pregnant or whistleblowing can all be considered unfair.
+Although this guide will focus on unfair dismissal due to workplace accidents, it’s not just accidents at work that can result in employees being dismissed unjustly.
+Dismissal related to being a trade union member, becoming pregnant or whistleblowing can all be considered unfair.

-Your employer is also not allowed to create a hostile work environment in an effort to force you to leave.
-This would be classed as constructive dismissal, and may also be grounds for a claim.
+Your employer is also not allowed to create a hostile work environment to force you to leave.
+This would be classed as constructive dismissal and may also be grounds for a claim.

 Unfairly Dismissed after an Accident at Work

-In this guide, we will reveal everything you need to know about claiming for an accident that has happened in the workplace, as well as details on what to do if you are the victim of unfair dismissal after injury at work.
+In this guide, we will reveal everything you need to know about claiming for an accident that has happened in the workplace and details on what to do if you are the victim of unfair dismissal after injury at work.
 This includes details on employer’s liability, common workplace accidents, time limits on making a claim, and much more.

 If you’ve been dismissed after an accident at work and would like to see if you can make a claim, read on or call our team today for more information.

-An accident at work is pretty self-explanatory: it is any type of accident that has happened on work premises, including in the car park.
+An accident at work is pretty self-explanatory: any accident on work premises, including in the car park.
 No matter whether your place of work is a construction site, an office, or a supermarket, if you have been injured and it was not your fault, you can put forward a claim.

 If you’ve been involved in an accident at work that wasn’t your fault, you should try and keep records of as much as you can.
-This includes things like seeking medical advice so your medical records can be used to strengthen your claim.
+This includes seeking medical advice from a doctor so your medical records can be used to strengthen your claim.

 After an accident at work, what are an employer’s responsibilities in the UK?

-If an accident at work takes place in the UK, your employer’s responsibilities include recording and reporting the accident in an accident book.
+If an accident at work occurs in the UK, your employer’s responsibilities include recording and reporting the accident in an accident book.
 Reportable injuries, previously known as major in which include death and absence from work for more than seven days, should be reported to RIDDOR.
 But this doesn’t change the fact that the employee shouldn’t be dismissed after an accident at work.

 As per law, all employers are required to provide a safe and healthy work environment.
-This is in accordance with the Management of Health and Safety at Work Regulations 1999, as well as a number of other pieces of legislation, some of which are specific to certain industries.
+This is following the Management of Health and Safety at Work Regulations 1999 and several other pieces of legislation, some of which are specific to certain industries.

 As per these regulations, employers need to do the following: